nyngwang/NeoRoot.lua/README.md

 https://user-images.githubusercontent.com/24765272/150794108-890b2ef3-3b4f-4fdb-8b47-0aa7f5d3ccf5.mov

-### New Intro.
+### New Intro. (updated 2022/04/19)

 With NeoRoot.lua, you will be able to:

-- Run `nvim MyProj` to open neovim with Project Root at `../somewhere/MyProj/`
+- Before starting NeoVim, first navigate to your project root(can be modified later)
-- During development, you can use toggle to temporarily change between `cwd` to your current buffer, and `../somewhere/MyProj/` .
+- Run `nvim .` to start your NeoVim.
+Now `NeoRoot` will enter `proj-mode`(see below) with the path you run `nvim .` as the root
-- During development, you can temporarily re-define your project root to, for example: `~/.config`. (shorthand `~`, `../`s are available :))
+- During development, you can temporarily change the `cwd` to your current buffer.
-  - if you want to change back to `../somewhere/MyProj/`, just leave the prompt blank.
-Simple
+- During development, you can temporarily re-define your project root.
+For example: `~/.config`. (shorthand `~`, `../`s are supported!
-- That's it!
+  - if you want to change back to `../somewhere/MyProj/`, just leave the prompt blank and hit Enter.
+Simple!

 ### Old Promo.